wonganijiya55-arch/ICESWEBSITE/README.md

 2. Create a new branch for your feature (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -m "Added new feature"`).
 4. Push to your branch (`git push origin feature-name`).
-5. Submit a pull request for review.
+5. Submit a pull request for review
+6. NOTE:If you are new to Github watch tutorial i sent on the group.

 ---

 ## 👷‍♂️ Project Maintainer
 **Wongani Jiya**
 Founder & Developer of the Civil Engineering Society Website
-*(Department of Civil Engineering, [Your University Name], Malawi)*
+*(Department of Civil Engineering,MUBAS)*

 ---